alexforencich/verilog-ethernet/README.md

 ### ptp_clock_cdc module

 PTP clock CDC module with PPS output.
 Use this module to transfer and deskew a free-running PTP clock across clock domains.
-Currently supports 96 bit timestamps.
+Supports both 64 and 96 bit timestamp formats.

 ### ptp_ts_extract module